ibm-cloud-docs/codeengine/third-party.md

 ## Third-party integrations
 {: #supported-third-integrations}

-{{site.data.keyword.codeenginefull}} is supported by the following third-party integrations.
+{{site.data.keyword.codeengineshort}} is supported by the following third-party integrations.
 For issues in open source projects that are used by {{site.data.keyword.cloud_notm}}, see the [IBM open source and third-party policy](https://www.ibm.com/support/pages/node/737271){: external}.

 | Integration | Description |
 |-----------|------------------|